specs32/flatlight/README.md

 This Project is intended for educational and private use.

-A powerful light, that nicely fits into your pockets because it's flat like a phone ;)

-Rechargeable - Temperaturcontrolled - Magnetic - Versatile

 It's Modular Design allows for the LED side or the µController side to be exchanged quickly and easily.
 The Battery is commonly available and exchangeable.

+I designed Flatlight myself, searching for circuits online, creating the schematics and layout with KiCAD.
-Personally I build the complete Flatlight myself, from bare copper PCB to the finished device, including printing the transparencys, exposing, developing, etching, cleaning, filing, placing the components and toasting the board on my gas stove.
+I  built a few prototypes from bare copper PCB to the finished device, including printing the transparencys, exposing, developing, etching, cleaning, filing, placing the components and toasting the board on my gas stove.

+I got a lot of positive feedback from everyone, so I thought its time to share ! :)

 For more information take a look at my youtube channel, the link is down below.